 Picture books are very concrete for a child.
 They have fewer words and more pictures.
 Chapter books, because they have more words and fewer pictures, challenge a child because they require him to use his imagination.

-Parents get frustrated teaching their child to read when they feel pressured into thinking that reading should happen by a certain age or at a certain pace.
+Parents get frustrated teaching younger students to read when they feel pressured into thinking that reading should happen by a certain age or at a certain pace.

 Keep reading aloud to them and having them practice reading every day.

 The point of reading practice is PROGRESSION.
 Ignore what everyone else says or makes you feel.
-Ask yourself, “Is my child progressing?”
+Ask yourself, “Is my child moving forward?”
 Do not make the mistake of putting expectations on a child that will only discourage him!

 Have more questions about teaching a child to read?
 Id’ love to hear them!